hashibuto/go-python-keyring/README.md

 # go-python-keyring
-go module to interface with the python keyring
+go module to interface with the python keyring.  this requires that `keyring` executable is located within the default path.